sreeise/graph-rs-sdk/README.md

 [![Build Status](https://travis-ci.org/sreeise/graph-rs.svg?branch=master)](https://travis-ci.org/sreeise/graph-rs)
 [![Build status](https://ci.appveyor.com/api/projects/status/llvpt7xiy53dmo7a/branch/master?svg=true)](https://ci.appveyor.com/project/sreeise/rust-onedrive)

-### Graph API Client in Rust
+### Microsoft Graph API Client in Rust

-There are several parts to this project:

-graph-oauth: OAuth client for getting access/refresh tokens from the Graph api.

-graph-error: Errors that come back from the Graph api.

-graph-rs(src directory): The Graph client for interacting with the Graph api.
-The oauth client is also reexported from here.

-There are many api's already implemented including activities, attachments, calendar, contacts, drive, education, groups, mail, onenote, planner, and users.
-See upcoming changes below for what will be added in the future.

-Installation and basic usage can be found below and there are extensive examples in the examples directory.
+Installation and basic usage can be found below and there are extensive examples in the example's directory.

-### Upcoming Changes

-This repository is still in development and will change considerably.
-There are several implementations of Graph api's that need to be added.
-I am also getting the project ready for a release on crates.io but I don't want to release something that is 1.
-Not maintainable long term and 2.
-Not fully implemented.

-I am attempting to maintain backwards compatibility for those who already use this repository as well.
-I will post an update if that ends up not being possible.
-To be clear, the way in which the Graph client and the already implemented api's are used will not change.
-The major changes coming up are adding functionality not changing it.

-To make development easier and to provide a maintainable library, work is currently being done for parsing open api configs for the Graph Api.
-After this work is completed any new api's added or removed will be based on these configurations.
-Also after the work is done, I will look into adding a first version to crates.io.

-### Install and Build - Requires Rust nightly

-Normal Rust build using cargo.
-The nightly version is set in the rust-toolchain file.

-    $ cargo build

-### Tests and Docs
-Of the portions that are implemented there are also examples and docs.
-Run:

-    $ cargo doc --no-deps --open
+### What Api's are available

+The Api's available are generated from Microsoft's msgraph-metadata repository which stores OpenApi configs for the Graph Api.
+There may be some requests and/or Api's not yet included in this project but in general most of them are implemented.

+### Feature requests or Bug reports.

+For both feature requests and bug reports please file an issue on GitHub and I will try to get back with a response or fix as soon as I can.

-### Use - subject to change.
+### Use

 The client supports both blocking and async requests.